-As a guide for the student, the following programs of study leading to the associate in arts or associate in science degrees are recommended.
+As a guide for the student, the following programs of study leading to the associate in arts, associate in science, associate in fine arts or associate in engineering science degrees are recommended.

 The programs are "recommended" in the sense that they are planned to provide students with the specific requirements of Harper's transfer degrees and the general requirements of the freshman and sophomore years of most colleges and universities.